Property Photos & Pricing

 Cooking Class

-Tie on your aprons and get ready to cook!
-You’ll be slicing, dicing and participating in hands-on making antipasto, pasta and dessert.
-Step by step my mom and me will lead you in the kitchen making delicious food.
-Everyone enjoys the foods that were prepared in class together at the table.
+Tie on your aprons and get ready to prepare antipasto, pasta and dessert, and everyone enjoys the foods that were prepared in class together at the table.
 Rino pairs and pours, then everyone toasts with a glass of local red or white wine.
 Buon appetito!

 Following the cooking class, we’ll take a stroll along Charles Street.
 Learn about our founding fathers who came, conquered and pioneered America’s first city.
 We visit the Boston Common, duck pond and the famous bronze ducklings from the book, Make Way For Ducklings, written by Robert McCloseky.
 You’ll learn about John Blackstone, one of the first Puritans who arrived on Beacon Hill in 1630 and built the first Public Garden.

-Then, we continue to Louisburg Square to American historical landmarks – not to mention seeing the beauty of Beacon Hill homes – where Louisa May Alcott, author of Little Women and John Singleton Sargent, painter, and Charles Bulfinch once lived.
-During the tour, we’ll stop for a steamy coffee or tea and soak up the caffe society.
+Continue to Louisburg Square to American historical landmarks – not to mention seeing the beauty of Beacon Hill homes – where Louisa May Alcott, author of Little Women and John Singleton Sargent, painter, and Charles Bulfinch once lived.

 Day 4: Isabella Gardener Museum